jaymzee/x86/boot/README.md

 output any machine instruction which encompasses bytes on both sides of the address.
 Hence the instruction which starts at that address will be correctly disassembled.

+to compile c code with gcc for 16 bit

+    gcc -m16 -fnopie -nostdlib -ffreestanding